swcarpentry/training-course/_submissions/round-12/1/2015-02-25-why-use-r-functions.md

 ---
 date: 2015-02-25
 round: Round 12
-title: Why use R functions?
+title: Why Use R Functions?
 author: Luke W. Johnston
 permalink: /2015/02/why-use-r-functions/
 tags:
   - R
   - Functions
   - Concept Map
 ---
 I developed this concept map based on the
 [R functions lesson](swcarpentry.github.io/r-novice-inflammation/02-func-R.html),
 focusing mainly on the *reason* to use functions and less on the how